Ray0ziN/NewtonCradle/README.md

 ## :bulb: Motivation and Context
-The goal was to create something simple yet playful to demonstrate (and evaluate) capabilities of Jetpack Compose.
+The goal was to create something simple yet playful to demonstrate capabilities of Jetpack Compose.
-The result is a (up to) 1 minute timer trying to recreate Newton's Cradle.
+The result is a 1 minute timer trying to recreate Newton's Cradle which can be used to Meditate daily.

 Some highlights and links to code:
 - Drawing first ball trajectory and hint animation to setup the timer: